 - RV Kronprins Haakon, a new Norwegian polar research vessel with ice braking capabilities, will be launched in late 2017.
 This opens new opportunities for research along some of the ice-covered segments of the AMOR.

 Through funding from the Norwegian Research Council, UiB has acquired a 6000m-rated ROV system, the Ægir6000.
-It is a cornerstone of the marine infrastructure, the Norwegian Marine Robotics Facility (NORMAR).
+It is a cornerstone of the marine laboratory and the Norwegian Marine Robotics Facility (NORMAR).
 This new ROV-system will be our primary tool for exploring, sampling and deploying instruments and experiments at deep sea study areas - including the ice covered parts of the Arctic Ocean.

 About Ægir 6000